Jamesb123456/DiscordBot-Person-Tracker/README.md

 ### FiveM API not responding
 - The public API might be temporarily down
-- Verify the server ID is correct: https://servers.fivem.net/servers/detail/javxzp
+- Verify the server ID is correct in your `.env` file
 - Check your internet connection

 ## File Structure